High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Discussion

-The point of this paper is not a detailed comparison between 2D and 3D clustering analysis, but rather an exploration of the added value of including ARF in cosmological studies of the large scale structures, on top of the traditional angular galaxy clustering.
-By its intrinsic different sensitivity to the cosmic density and velocity fields under the redshift shells, the ARF change the degeneracies between cosmological parameters, especially with respect to $\sigma_8$ and the galaxy bias, compared to the angular galaxy clustering.
-This is due, as claimed in HMCMA, to the fact that angular galaxy clustering is sensitive to the first moment (the average) of matter density and velocity under the redshift shells, whereas ARF are sensitive to the second moment (the variance) of matter density and velocity along the line of sight, inside these redshift shells.
+The point of this paper is not a detailed comparison between 2D and 3D clustering analyses, but rather an exploration of the added value of including ARF in cosmological studies of the large-scale structures, on top of the traditional angular galaxy clustering.
+By their intrinsically different sensitivity to the cosmic density and velocity fields under the redshift shells, the ARF change the degeneracies between cosmological parameters, especially with respect to $\sigma_8$ and the galaxy bias, compared to the angular galaxy clustering.
+This is due, as claimed in HMCMA, to the fact that angular galaxy clustering is sensitive to the first moment (the average) of matter density and velocity under the redshift shells, whereas ARF are sensitive to the variation of matter density and velocity along the line of sight inside these redshift shells.
 Moreover, we have shown that the ARF and the angular galaxy clustering inside the same tomographic redshift bin are almost uncorrelated.
-Due to this absence of correlation, by combining both we are able to break degeneracies and give tighter constraints on all the cosmological parameters we have considered.
+Due to this absence of correlation, by combining both we are able to break degeneracies and give tighter constraints on all the cosmological parameters we considered.